JDASoftwareGroup/jdatech.github.io/_posts/2020-12-09-coiled-webinar-post-event-writeup.md

 ![supply chain network](/assets/images/2020-12-09-coiled-webinar-post-event5.png)

-Using 10 years years of data from the customer, Blue Yonder is working with 40 terabytes of uncompressed data, which represents a huge data engineering challenge.
-“We need to crunch this together, ideally in a way that is cheap to store and in a way that data scientists can scale-out, and this is where Dask comes in.”
+As an example, using 10 years of data from the customer, Blue Yonder has to process 40 terabytes of uncompressed data, which represents a huge data engineering challenge.
+>“We need to crunch this together, ideally in a way that is cheap to store and in a way that data scientists can scale-out, and this is where Dask comes in.”

 Everything after the initial data ingestion, which is a web service, is then exclusively powered by Dask.
 Optimizing each customer’s specific network for things like strategy and regional events creates another layer of complexity and data processing.